+Page 7 HCV Foreclosure Added section that defines HCV families' protections in the event of a foreclosure as defined in PIH 2010-49 and Protection Tenants at Foreclosure ACT (PTFA).
 Page 8 HCV VAWA Notifications Added information regarding Notice PIH 2017-08, which cautions PHAS from sending information by mail, since the abuser may be monitoring the mail.
 HACA will consider other alternative delivery methods.
 Page 12 HCV Payment Standards Added Exception Payment Standards information and HACA's policy as it relates to the use of Small Area FMRs.
 HACA will not voluntary use Small Area FMRs except to establish exception payment standards in certain zip code areas.
 Page 12 HCV Informal Reviews and Hearings Added policy regarding remote informal review and hearing procedures.
+Page 19 - 21 Selection Method Added PBV Right to Move Preference: PBV regulations allow PBV participants the right to request a tenant-based voucher 12 months after living in a PBV unit.
+Revised Homeless Preference to remove the 100 unit annual cap.
+New policy states: Each time vouchers are issued, 25% of vouchers issued will be dedicated to the homeless preference.
+Removed 1115 Waiver priority/preference as this program has ended.
 Page 21 HCV Preference for New Mainstream Vouchers - ProLodges Added policy to allow for a preference for any new Mainstream vouchers received in response to Notice PIH 2020-22 authorized by the CARES Act to prioritize new Mainstream vouchers received for non-elderly disabled persons residing in Protective Lodging facilities (ProLodges).
+Page 21 Project-Based Voucher Removed 400 project-based voucher cap.
 Page 37 HCV Housing Quality Standards Added a statement for all inspections types that HACA may conduct inspections by a HUD approved virtual inspection protocol method.
 Page 37 HCV Re-examinations Added statement that we can conduct re-exams by virtual method and that we will accept documents via DocuSign.
 Page 37 New Activities Added language regarding Project Based Vouchers at Chalmers West Page 37 Progress Report Revision - Updated to reflect progress made under each goal in meeting HACA's mission over the last year.